CyberSecAI/CyberSecAI.github.io/docs/Vulnrichment/Vulnrichment.md

     1. The value of CVE data depends on its quality.
     2. For all published CVEs to date, [the quality of CWEs assigned is questionable](https://www.linkedin.com/feed/update/urn:li:activity:7186373368344920064?commentUrn=urn%3Ali%3Acomment%3A%28activity%3A7186373368344920064%2C7186417379470385153%29&dashCommentUrn=urn%3Ali%3Afsd_comment%3A%287186417379470385153%2Curn%3Ali%3Aactivity%3A7186373368344920064%29).
     3. A large part of that is that humans can't grok 1000+ CWEs.
 LLMs can.
-    4. Using LLMs to suggest or validate CWEs can reduce the manual effort and error in CVE assignment.
+    4. Using LLMs to suggest or validate CWEs can reduce the manual effort and error in CWE assignment.
     5. LLMs can validate CWEs at scale e.g. using Batch mode, or multiple CVEs per prompt, or both.
     6. LLMs perform well at this task and, given they can be automated, can augment the human manual effort, and improve the quality of assigned CWEs.